kaushikgopal/octopress-kaush-blog/_posts/2017-06-21-rxjava-1-rxjava-2-disposing-subscriptions.markdown

 # to .clear or to .dispose

 There's no longer an `unsubscribe` call on CompositeDisposable.
 It's been renamed to `dispose` ☝️️ but you don't want to be using either of those anyway.
-The `clear` method remains and is most likely the method you want to use.
+The `clear` method remains, and is most likely the method you want to use.

 ## What's the difference?